Joacodef/Mammo_RAG_and_Fine-tune/scripts/evaluation/README.md

 ### Usage

 You must specify the type of task evaluation (`ner`, `rag`, or `re`) and provide either a path to a single prediction file or a directory.
+Note that the `--config-path` argument is only required for the `re` (Relation Extraction) task type.

   * **To calculate metrics for a single fine-tuned NER model's predictions:**

     ```bash
     python scripts/evaluation/calculate_final_metrics.py \
-      --prediction-path output/finetuned_results/ner/train-50/20240820_143000/predictions_sample-1.jsonl \
+      --prediction-path output/finetuned_results/ner/train-50/20240828_150000/predictions_sample-1.jsonl \
       --type ner \
-      --config-path configs/evaluation_ner_config.yaml \
-      --output-path output/finetuned_results/ner/train-50/20240820_143000/final_metrics_sample-1.json
+      --output-path output/finetuned_results/ner/train-50/20240828_150000/final_metrics_sample-1.json
     ```

   * **To calculate aggregate metrics for a batch of fine-tuned models:**